King Kong, and the City, Part Two: Chris Steinbrunner, and a Renaissance of Fantasy

 (He once told me, however, that he'd much prefer being thought of, age-wise, "as a cousin"!)

-Steinbrunner took joy in introducing people to each other who might benefit from or cherish the other's acquaintance.
+Steinbrunner took joy in introducing people to each other who might benefit from or cherish the acquaintance of the other.

 There are thousands of people who still owe part of their livelihoods, and certainly a cornucopia of good times, to gracious amenities rendered by Chris.